vickumar1981/stringdistance/README.md

 ```

 ### Use with Implicits
-  -  To use implicits and extend the String class:  `import org.stringdistance.implicits.Converters._`
+  -  To use implicits and extend the String class:  `import org.stringdistance.StringConverter._`

 Example
 ```
-// Scala example using implicits import org.stringdistance.implicits.Converters._
+// Scala example using implicits import org.stringdistance.StringConverter._

 val jaro = "MARTHA".jaro("MARHTA")
 val jaroWinkler = "MARTHA".jaroWinkler("MARHTA")